Threats to Whales

 A century ago parts of the sea were teaming with whales.
 But human intervention changed this.
 The commercial whaling era killed millions of whales and made them into lamp oil, lubricants, cosmetics, and meal.
-Today, some whales are barely recovering from the whaling industry, while others have increasing numbers.
+Today, whaling continues in Iceland, Norway, Japan and the Faroe Islands.
+Some whales are barely recovering from the whaling industry, while others have increasing numbers.
 But they face so many dangers other than whaling: pollution, loss of food sources, loss of habitat, climate change, toxic substances, being entangled in or ingesting plastic, sonar testing, net entanglement, trapped as incidental by-catch of the fishing industry, and ship strikes are some of the dangers maiming and killing whales.

 No marine species remains unaffected by human activities.
 A viable population depends on the health of the ecosystem in which it exists, and the many forms of pollution extend to all the world's oceans threatening all species.
 Low-level contamination of the smaller prey species becomes concentrated in the tissue of larger marine predators and marine mammals.Planktonic organisms are carried great distances by winds and sea currents and larger nektonic creatures travel large expanses of oceans on their own accord.
 Both carry pesticides, heavy metals, and disease causing organisms to all sea areas.
 Contamination levels in toothed whales and dolphins are high.
 How this affects their individual fitness or their ability to reproduce is still largely unknown.